- Paul’s Journey as a Student

 Entering his 60th year through 2006 marked a number of personal changes and offered an appropriate moment to retire from the ever increasing demands of administrative roles within the community of students he formally trained over 30 years and return to his Yoga teaching and teacher training roots.
 With his formal retirement from being Director of Studies taken in April 2006 that phase was completed.

 On a professional level the work of cYs in the field of Yoga Teacher and Yoga Therapy Training continues to be recognised.
-The BWY awarded the cYs Advanced Further Studies Programme UK Accreditation status in 2006, and the CNHC awarded cYs Direct Verifier status for UK Yoga Therapy Training Diplomas in 2009.
+The BWY awarded the cYs Postgraduate Programme UK Accreditation status in 2006, and the CNHC awarded cYs Direct Verifier status for UK Yoga Therapy Training Diplomas in 2009.

 Association for Yoga Studies 2006-Current

 Meanwhile aYs continues in its role as a community support body for Viniyoga Britain and cYs Practitioners trained by Paul or for teachers trained by his postgraduate students, as well as offering bi-annual Convention and Saṅga gatherings and subscription newsletters for its fee paying members.

 The 25 year circle re-linking to cYs enabled Paul to focus on Yoga teaching and Yoga Teacher training without the ever increasing encumberances presented by any large organisation.
 Thus, needing to be even freer of past, present and future organisational familial expectations and involvements, he journeyed into his sixties preferring to teach more as part of an informal global community of Yoga teachers and schools arising from nearly 40 years of training under T Krishnamacharya’s students, especially TKV Desikachar and his students in India, Europe and North America.

 Individual Lessons and Small Group Textual Study 2014-